mittinatten/freesasa/doc/doxy_main.md

 @subsection Thread-safety

-The only global state the library stores is the verbosity level (set by freesasa_set_verbosity()).
+The only global state the library stores is the verbosity level (set by freesasa_set_verbosity()) and the pointer to the error-log (defaults to `stderr`, can be changed by freesasa_set_err_out()).

 It should be clear from the documentation when the other functions have side effects such as memory allocation and I/O, and thread-safety should generally not be an issue (to the extent that your C library has threadsafe I/O and dynamic memory allocation).
-The SASA calculation itself can be parallelized by passing a ::freesasa_parameters struct with
+The SASA calculation itself can be parallelized by passing a
+::freesasa_parameters struct with ::freesasa_parameters.n_threads set
-::freesasa_parameters.n_threads set to a value > 1 (default is 2) to
+to a value > 1 (default is 2) to freesasa_calc_structure() or
-freesasa_calc_structure() or freesasa_calc_coord().
+freesasa_calc_coord().
 This only gives a significant effect on performance for large proteins or at high precision, and because not all steps are parallelized it is usually not worth it to go beyond 2 threads.

 @section Customizing Customizing behavior